Rufous hornero

 The rufous hornero (Furnarius rufus) is a medium-sized ovenbird in the family Furnariidae.
-It occurs in eastern South America, and is the national bird of Argentina.
-Also known as the red ovenbird, it is common in savannas, second-growth scrub, pastures and agricultural land and is synanthropic.
-Its range includes midwestern, southeastern and southern Brazil, Bolivia, Paraguay, Uruguay and northern and central Argentina, extending as far south as northern Patagonia.
+It occurs in eastern South America and is the national bird of Argentina.
+Also known as the red ovenbird, it is common in savannas, second-growth scrub, pastures, and agricultural land and is synanthropic.
+Its range includes midwestern, southeastern, and southern Brazil, Bolivia, Paraguay, Uruguay, and northern and central Argentina, extending as far south as northern Patagonia.
 The species is most closely related to the crested hornero of Paraguay and Argentina.
 There are four accepted subspecies.

 The rufous hornero is medium-sized with a square tail and very slightly decurved bill.
 The plumage is overall reddish brown with a dull brown crown and a whitish throat.
 Sexes are alike and juvenile birds are slightly paler below (probably because they are cleaner).
 Rufous horneros feed on insects and other arthropods obtained by foraging on the ground while walking.
 They sometimes feed on scraps such as bread crumbs.
 Songs in the rufous hornero are sexually distinct.
-The rapid trill that is usually heard as part of the duet is faster in the male, slower in the female, and both beat their wings at their sides while singing and the wings beat at the same rate as their trill.
+The rapid trill that is usually heard as part of the duet is faster in the male and slower in the female, and both beat their wings at their sides while singing and the wings beat at the same rate as their trill.
 Thus, while watching an observer may identify the sex by how fast their wings beat while singing.

 Taxonomy

 The first notes taken on the species were made by Philibert Commerson in 1767, from a specimen obtained at Barragán cove during Louis Antoine de Bougainville's expedition.
-Commerson named the bird as Turdus fulvus and his notes were later published by Georges Buffon in his Histoire Naturelle in 1779.
+Commerson named the bird Turdus fulvus and his notes were later published by Georges Buffon in his Histoire Naturelle in 1779.
 However, the rufous hornero was first scientifically described, as Merops rufus, by the German naturalist Johann Friedrich Gmelin in the 13th edition of Systema Naturae published in 1788.

-In 1816, Louis Jean Pierre Vieillot established the genus Furnarius in his Analyse d'une nouvelle ornithologie élémentaire and included the rufous hornero on it, although Vieillot did not directly rename the rufous hornero as Furnarius rufus.
+In 1816, Louis Pierre Vieillot established the genus Furnarius in his Analyse d'une nouvelle ornithologie élémentaire and included the rufous hornero on it, although Vieillot did not directly rename the rufous hornero as Furnarius rufus.
 Its current scientific name was used for the first time in ornithology by John Gould in his Zoology of the Voyage of H.M.S.
 Beagle in 1841.

-Nowadays the rufous hornero integrates the genus Furnarius with other five species.
+Nowadays the rufous hornero integrates the genus Furnarius with the other five species.
 They are all native to South America and build mud nests that resemble old wood-fired ovens.
-Its closest relative is the crested hornero, which is considered as its sister species due to similar behavior and plumage pattern.
+Its closest relative is the crested hornero, which is considered its sister species due to similar behavior and plumage pattern.

 The derivation of the current genus name, Furnarius, is from the Latin furnus, meaning "an oven".
 The Spanish word "hornero" similarly comes from horno, meaning "oven".
 Its specific epithet comes from the Latin rufum, meaning "red" or "reddish".
 It is also known as the red ovenbird.

-Four subspecies are recognized based upon plumage and size:
+Four subspecies are recognized based on plumage and size: